-Squirrel Nation are a studio based in Manchester who create memorable experiences & concepts that punctuate everyday life.
-We make and curate films, installations and events intersecting art, science & the environment in a range of settings.
-As a minority-led studio, we welcome the creative possibilities that difference offers to transforming creative practice and contexts.
+Based in Manchester, Squirrel Nation Studio create memorable experiences & concepts that consider co-existence as an ethic.
+Our work spans installation and live events in a range of public settings.
+Leading through intersectional practices, we value the creative possibilities that difference offers to transforming creative practice and contexts.
 We’ve been commissioned by Sheffield Doc/Fest, Brighton Digital, Shuffle Festival, European City of Science, Wellcome Collection and Manchester Science Partnerships.

 Caroline Ward is an artist whose practice works across moving image, design and sound to consider the biopolitics of co-existing with non-human species and matter.
 Her practice acts as critical explorations into public imagination as a contested site, informed by architecture, geobiology and technology, focusing on posthuman perspectives.
 Caroline trained in Fine Art (Brighton) and recently gained a Masters in Research from The School of Architecture at The Royal College of Art.
 As a designer she has worked for BBC Future Experiences and The Space.